filesender/filesender/docs/v3.0/security/index.md

 # Reporting security issues

-If you have found a bug or issue that might be security sensitive you can report that bug directly to the maintainer.
-You might like to encrypt an attached file and either send it directly or send the file encrypted with filesender and then encrypt and send the passphrase to the maintainer.

-If you want to send something encrypted please use the below GPG key to encrypt that data.
+We are committed to maintaining the security and integrity of our project.
+If you discover a bug or issue that may pose a security risk, please report it directly to the project maintainer following the guidelines below.

+For enhanced security, you may use FileSender to upload encrypted files.
+If you choose this method, please send the passphrase separately and securely to filesender.security@commonsconservancy.org, preferably using GPG encryption.
+Alternatively, you can contact us via email to request another secure channel for transmitting the passphrase, such as Signal.

+## Getting the GPG public key

 GPG is available on many platforms, see https://www.gnupg.org/download/index.html.

-## Getting the GPG public key

 As of October 2024 the public key can be found at https://keys.openpgp.org/search?q=filesender.security%40commonsconservancy.org.